cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-basic-sample/README.md

 ### Adding Swagger Documentation

 Swagger is a framework for documenting and developing in the REST world.
-CyREST uses Swagger annotations to generate a description of the CyREST API and all recognized App resources, such as our sample app.
+CyREST uses Swagger annotations to generate a description of the CyREST API and all recognized app resources, such as our sample app.

 GreetingResource includes a single Swagger tag ```@Api```.
 This is the minimum requirement for including a class and its methods in Swagger.